troyhacks/MoonLight/docs/moonbase/module/lightsControl.md

 ## Technical

+* Drivers
+    * FastLED
+    * Physical driver
+    * Virtual driver

-Controls is the interface to control lights for the UI, but also for all protocols eg. HA, DMX, Hardware buttons, displays etc e.g. a DMX controller, can control presets, but not individual preset details.
+Light Controls is the interface to control lights for the UI, but also for all protocols eg. HA, DMX, Hardware buttons, displays etc e.g. a DMX controller, can control presets, but not individual preset details.

 * See [Modules](../modules.md)